 In Madagascar, this beautiful orchid blooms best at the beginning of the rainy season in October and November – the Betampona or Mananara National Parks offer the opportunity.
 It is expected to bloom as early as June, but during this time the climate is enormously hot for European travelers.
 The star of Madagascar can also be found in unprotected areas, for example in Ivoloina near Toamasina (formerly Tamatave).
 Its northernmost distribution is probably on the island of Nosy Boraha (St. Marie), where the orchid is cultivated in many gardens.
 Outside the east coast of Madagascar, there is no place in the world where this particular plant occurs naturally.

 The typical location of Darwin’s orchid is rainforest or secondary vegetation up to 100 m above sea level with sandy soil and high humidity.
 With its size of about one meter, it can grow on moss trees (usually at head level) as well as (rarely) directly in the ground.
 The plants often grow in the immediate vicinity of another orchid, Angraecum eburneum.
 Those who search for Darwin’s orchid at night will also be able to smell the sweet scent (less to sniff during the day).

-Due to the severe threat to the rainforests from slash-and-burn, firewood and tropical timber for international trade and the illegal export of protected plants and animals, the population of Xantophan moths has also declined sharply.
-As a result of this and the dwindling habitat of the Darwin’s orchid, fewer and fewer plants are fertilized and the reproduction of this beautiful orchid has shrunk to a fraction in recent decades.
-Currently there are only a few projects for the effective protection of habitats and culture as well as the propagation of endangered orchids in Madagascar.
-Not only the Darwin’s orchid is worth protecting, the island is home to more than 900 other orchid species.
+Due to the severe threat to the rainforests from slash-and-burn, firewood, and tropical timber for international trade and the illegal export of protected plants and animals, the population of Xantophan moths has also declined sharply.
+As a result of this and the dwindling habitat of Darwin’s orchid, fewer and fewer plants are fertilized and the reproduction of this beautiful orchid has shrunk to a fraction in recent decades.
+Currently, there are only a few projects for the effective protection of habitats and culture as well as the propagation of endangered orchids in Madagascar.
+Not only Darwin’s orchid is worth protecting, but the island is also home to more than 900 other orchid species.